KarlTDebiec/Scinoephile/docs/development.rst

 Miscellaneous
 _____________

+- [ ] Make clearer whether functions are acting on Images or image data
+- [ ] Visualize weights
+- [ ] Extend generate_images to add set number of images rather than use total
 - [ ] Make base classes abstract
 - [ ] Move image mode property to a subclass of OCRBaseClass
 - [ ] Convenience function for viewing source of method/property in IPython